Top of page Skip to main content

 Risk management strategy

-Effective stakeholder engagement is core to establishing and maintaining trust and is embedded into our processes through our Stakeholder Engagement Strategy and dedicated engagement functions.
+Effective stakeholder engagement is core to establishing and maintaining trust and is embedded into our processes through dedicated engagement functions.

 Robust arrangements are in place to protect the integrity of policy consultation activities.

-We measure the accuracy, timeliness, and robustness of our analysis to assess our performance and inform areas of improvement.
+We measure the accuracy, timeliness, and robustness of our microdata and analysis to assess our performance and inform areas of improvement.

-We focus on key threats and opportunities with respect to economic outcomes, including climate change and the net zero transition.
+We focus on key threats and opportunities with respect to economic outcomes, including increased international uncertainty and the net zero transition.

 The risk appetite and tolerance settings encourage engagement with opportunities to maximise the benefit they represent.